seiyaku

 It's potential harm must have been quickly feared, yet what a life-changing event when a flame's value was discovered and harnessed for heating and light.

-People who've developed an esoteric insight of such mysteries have been called mystics, and a relatively recent one was Baal Shem Tov (1698-1760).
+People who developed an esoteric insight into such mysteries have been called mystics, and a relatively recent one was Baal Shem Tov (1698-1760).
 He taught the direct connection between every human and God, the importance of prayer, and that we should follow our wandering thoughts to their roots in the divine.
-He is credited for saying:
+He is credited with saying:

 ״מכל אדם ואדם עולה אור המגיע ישירות לשמים. וכאשר שתי נשמות שנועדו להיות יחדיו מוצאות זו את זו, קרני אור זורמות יחדיו וקרן אור אחת בהירה יותר יוצאת מהווייתן המאוחדת״